murugancmi/click2call/README.md

 # Telecm: Click2Call API #

-Telecmi provides a complete, configurable, and easy-to-use Click2Call API built on top of WebRTC,
+Telecmi provides a complete, configurable, and easy-to-use Click2Call API which built on top of WebRTC.

 ### [Telecmi](http://telecmi.com)